shengjunxiangban/IntergrateBabylonRn/README.md

-# Getting Started with Babylon React Native
+# Getting Started with IntergrateBabylonRn

-This sample repo is intended to help users get started using Babylon React Native to create React Native applications using Babylon.js.
+This sample repo is intended to help users get started using IntergrateBabylonRn to create React Native applications using Babylon.js.

 ## Required Tools
 - [node.js](https://nodejs.org/)